Water-Efficient Landscape Gardens

 - permeable concrete walks and patios to prevent run-off

-2014 is the tenth season of growth for the WEL gardens.
-To read a history of the WEL gardens, click here.
 The gardens are open to the public during normal Fair Oaks Park hours (dawn to dusk).
 Take a self-guided tour of the gardens - most plants are labeled.
-Check out the Fair Oaks Horticulture Center Workshop Schedule to attend a workshop on growing and maintaining a water efficient landscape.
+Check out the Fair Oaks Horticulture Center Workshop Schedule to attend a workshop on growing and maintaining a water-efficient landscape.